aeternity/protocol/contracts/contract_state_tree.md

   (This is subject to change in future versions.)

 The contract's state tree is updated:
-- Upon success of a contract call the contract log and the contract's storage sub tree is updated.
+- Upon success of a contract call the contract's storage sub tree is updated.
 - When another contract is created and that new contract refers to the contract in the code, the refcount is increased.
 - When another contract that refers to the contract is deleted the refcount is decreased.
 - When the contract executes the deactivate instruction the active field is set to false.